eichingertim/ProjectCreationAutomation/README.md

 # Project Creation Automation for WINDOWS
 ## How to install
+**BEFORE CLONING** make sure that you have already installed the newest version of python and you succesfully added it to your SYSTEM-PATH.
+If you don't know how to put a file-path to the system path, look at the short instruction below.

+---

 Goto your command-line (cmd) and navigate to the location where you want to clone this project.
 Then type:
 ```bash
 git clone git clone "https://github.com/eichingertim/ProjectCreationAutomation.git"